Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Raise your hands with the ball up above your head.

-Throw the ball into the distance with both hands over the head.
+Throw the ball into the distance with both hands from behind the head.

 They run after the ball.